pop-team/pop-java/docs/applications-development.rst

 Like sequential classes, parallel classes contain methods and attributes.
 Method can be public or private but attribute must be either protected or private.
 For each public method, the programmer must define the invocation semantics.
-These semantics, described in :ref:``semantic``, are specified by an annotation.
+These semantics, described in :ref:`semantic`, are specified by an annotation.

 * **Interface side**: These semantics affect the caller side.
   * ``sync``: Synchronous invocation.
   * ``async``: Asynchronous invocation.
-* **Object side**: These semantics affect the order of the class inside the object itself.
+* **Object side**: These semantics affect the order of incoming method calls on the object.
   * ``seq``: Sequential invocation
   * ``conc``: Concurrent invocation
   * ``mutex``: Mutual exclusive invocation

 The combination of the interface and object-side semantics defines the overall semantics of a method.
-There are 6 possible combinations of the interface and object-side semantics, resulting in 6 annotions:
+There are 6 possible combinations of the interface and object-side semantics, resulting in 6 annotations:

 .. code-block:: java